Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 [Download manuscript](https://besjournals.onlinelibrary.wiley.com/journal/2041210x)

-This page contains (i) an operational example of an Atlatis model, including details of the parameters (input) files and model output files, and
+This page contains an example of an operational Atlatis model with details of the parameter (input) files and model output files given.
-(ii) a summary of how Atlantis model instructions for running an Atlantis model on your computer.
+It also gives brief details and instructions on how to compile and run an Atlantis model on your computer.
-For more detailed explanation about the code, the parameters and how to run Atlantis visit Atlantis manual ([part 1](https://research.csiro.au/atlantis/?ddownload=111) and [part 2](https://confluence.csiro.au/display/Atlantis/Atlantis+Documentation?preview=/43155557/397385421/AtlantisUserGuide_PartII.pdf)).
+For more detailed explanation about the code, the parameters and how to run Atlantis you will need to download the Atlantis manual
+([part 1](https://research.csiro.au/atlantis/?ddownload=111)
+and [part 2](https://confluence.csiro.au/display/Atlantis/Atlantis+Documentation?preview=/43155557/397385421/AtlantisUserGuide_PartII.pdf)).